A Steam Engine

 I am running out of shirts again.
 So I bought some new ones and I felt I had to add some quotes to them.
 Dare to be different.
 Dare to be brave.

 I also learned an important lesson about sharp tools (again).
 The first cutouts of the text refused to properly detatch.
 So I sat for over an hour with a scalpel trying to detatch the letters one by one.
 Finally, I gave up and replaced the knife.
+Fifteen minutes later I was done with both cutouts.
+Lesson: Keep your tools in good condition.

 First Successful I2C Communication